thomcchester/api-docs/source/includes/rest/_batch_api.md

 We recommend using this API endpoint when you need to create or update a collection of subscribers at once.

-Note: Since our batch APIs process requests in the background, there may be a delay between the time you submit your request and the time your data appears in user interface.
+Note: Since our batch APIs process requests in the background, there may be a delay between the time you submit your request and the time your data appears in the user interface.

 ### HTTP Endpoint